tiffanyolw/remindme-web/_Docs/functionality.md

 ### Add Product
 - Name, quantity, unit, category, location are required
 - Add button disabled if all required fields not filled in
+- Show error messages on required fields if touched and not filled in
 - On successful add, redirect back to Inventory page
 - If could not load categories, units, locations, show alert
 - If could not add, show alert